 - Add tomato sauce, crushed tomatoes, 2 teaspoons of salt, and sugar.
 Mix well.
-Finally, add chicken broth.
+Finally, add add pasta, then chicken broth.
 DO NOT STIR.
 Close lid and set manual timer for 3 minutes at high pressure.
 (Time could be different based on the pasta you choose.
 Divide time on box in half, then subtract 2 minutes.)

 - Once cook time is complete, quick-release pressure and open lid.
 Add parsley and mix well.
 Serve and enjoy!